-when to replace surge protector
+When to replace surge protector

 Electrical

-The answer to 'when to replace surge protector' is that you should replace your surge protector every 3-5 years, or if it has been damaged by a power surge.
-Surge protectors have a limited lifespan and can wear out over time, reducing their ability to protect your electronics.
-It's important to replace them regularly to ensure your devices are properly protected.
+The answer to 'when to replace surge protector' is that you should replace your surge protector every 3-5 years, or sooner if it has been exposed to a major power surge.
+Surge protectors are designed to absorb and dissipate excess electrical energy to protect your valuable electronics, but their protective components wear out over time.
+After several years of use, the surge protector may no longer be able to provide the same level of protection.

 Step-by-Step Guide